wobey96/RenderingEngineGL/README.md

 # RenderingEngineGL
-My first rendering engine!
-RenderingEngineGL is a real time 3D rendering engine made with OpenGL.
-It's based on the learnopengl, Computer Graphics with Modern OpenGL and C++ udemy courses.
+My first renderer!
+RenderingEngineGL is a 3D renderer made with OpenGL.
+It's based on the learnopengl tutorial and "Computer Graphics with Modern OpenGL and C++" udemy course by Ben Cook.
+I've mostly upgraded the code using modern C++ features and a more professional coding style.

 ## Why?
 I was always mesmerized by computer graphics and had a deep desire to learn about them.
 It's the first thing I noticed when I was a kid playing Kingdom Hearts II (Playstation 2) and Star Fox Adventure (GameCube).
 This is the start of my journey to satisfy that desire :)!!!